cerner/fhir.cerner.com/content/soarian/r4/foundation/conformance/capabilitystatement.md

 #### Request

-The request is an HTTP GET operation with a URL that is formed by appending /.well-known/smart-configuration to the base URL.
+The request is an HTTP GET operation with a URL formed by appending /.well-known/smart-configuration to the base URL.
 Soarian Clinicals<sup>®</sup> provides two versions of the well-known URI: one for consumer applications, and another for provider and bulk data or system applications.

 * Patient Persona: